 'The most ingenious, informative, inimitable, individual, innovative, insightful, inspiring, instructive, intelligible, intoxicating, intricate guide to the great city that I have ever seen.
-Bravo!' - Philip Pullman
+Bravo!'
+Philip Pullman

-'The greatest book about London published in modern times ... an illuminated manuscript for the 21st century city' - Londonist
+'The greatest book about London published in modern times ... an illuminated manuscript for the 21st century city' Londonist

 Henry Eliot is the Creative Editor of Penguin Classics.
-Before joining Penguin he organised various literary tours, including a mass public pilgrimage for the National Trust (inspired by William Morris), a recreation of Chaucer's Canterbury Tales which raised money for the National Literacy Trust, a Lake Poets tour of Cumbria and a quest for the Holy Grail based on Malory's Morte D'Arthur.
+Before joining Penguin he organized various literary tours, including a mass public pilgrimage for the National Trust (inspired by William Morris), a recreation of Chaucer's Canterbury Tales which raised money for the National Literacy Trust, a Lake Poets tour of Cumbria and a quest for the Holy Grail based on Malory's Morte D'Arthur.
 He is the author of Follow This Thread and Curiocity (with Matt Lloyd-Rose).